hashicorp/packer-plugin-vsphere/.github/CONTRIBUTING.md

 ### Opening a Pull Request

 Thank you for contributing!
-When you are ready to open a pull-request, you will need to [fork the Vsphere plugin](https://github.com/hashicorp/packer-plugin-vsphere#fork-destination-box), push your changes to your fork, and then open a pull-request.
+When you are ready to open a pull-request, you will need to [fork the vSphere plugin](https://github.com/hashicorp/packer-plugin-vsphere#fork-destination-box), push your changes to your fork, and then open a pull-request.

 For example, my github username is `myuser`, so I would do the following: